-For detailed demonstration, check out this video by Linda Nylander-Housholder, APRN.
+For a detailed demonstration, check out this video by Linda Nylander-Housholder, APRN.

 How to Prevent Baby from Choking on Breastmilk?

 Oversupply of breast milk seems to go hand-in-hand with a fast flow, especially during the first letdown.
 So, to prevent the baby from choking on breastmilk, you need to slow things down a bit.

 There are several ways you can prevent your baby from choking on breastmilk.

 Change Breastfeeding Position

 Feeding a baby in a side-lying or reclined position can help the baby to gain more control overfeeding.
 Hold baby in your arm as you recline on your nursing chair and feed works best as milk has to work against gravity and it avoids letdown.

 I loved feeding my babies in a side-lying position.
 In this position, it is easier for babies to let milk dribble out of the mouth and take a break when your milk flow is too fast for them.
 Make sure to place a towel underneath you to catch excess milk!